joshrosso/dotcom/content/docs/2020/2020-02-23-linux-desktop-configuration.md

     screen sharing.
 More trivially, you also need a compositor to allow for transparency of windows.
-  * The configuration for the compositor is stored in `~/.config/picom/picom.conf`, which I also keep stored in my github repo.
+  * The configuration for the compositor is stored in `~/.config/picom/picom.conf`, which I also keep stored in my GitHub repo.

 * exec startxfce4
   * This starts the window manager.